RRZE-HPC/TheBandwidthBenchmark/README.md

 This allows you to control occupancy and tailor the workload to your specific GPU.

 - Example: setting `THREADBLOCKPERSM=2` requests that the runtime attempt to schedule two blocks per SM.
-- Actual blocks per SM may vary depending on:
-  - Registers per thread
-  - Shared memory usage
-  - Hardware constraints of the GPU

 ---